luigiberrettini/NLog.Targets.Syslog/README.md

 It can be used with version 4.3.7 and later of NLog and allows to send logging messages to a Unix-style Syslog server.

+**Notice**

+Support is provided for the latest major version, but development will be based only on the latest version.

 ## Configuration